 Many factors influence the rate at which the strength of concrete increases after mixing.
 Some of these are discussed below.
-First, though a couple of definitions will be useful:
+First, though a couple of definitions may be useful:

 Setting is the stiffening of the concrete after it has been placed.
 A concrete can be 'set' in that it is no longer fluid, but it may still be very weak; you may not be able to walk on it, for example.
-Setting is due to early-stage calcium silicate hydrate formation and to ettringite formation.
-The terms 'initial set' and 'final set' are arbitrary definitions of early and later set; there are laboratory procedures for determining these using weighted needles penetrating into cement paste.
+Setting is due to the formation of ettringite and early-stage calcium silicate hydrate.
+The terms 'initial set' and 'final set' are commonly used; these are arbitrary definitions of early and later set.
+There are laboratory procedures for determining these using weighted needles penetrating into cement paste.

 Hardening is the process of strength growth and may continue for weeks or months after the concrete has been mixed and placed.
 Hardening is due largely to the formation of calcium silicate hydrate as the cement continues to hydrate.